-Autoantibody to SSA/Ro is present in high frequency in a clinical subset of lupus called Subacute Cutaneous Lupus Erythematosus (SCLE).
+Autoantibody to SSA/Ro is present in high frequency in a clinical subset of lupus called subacute cutaneous lupus erythematosus (SCLE).
 Many patients with SCLE have been falsely labeled as having "ANA-negative" lupus.
-Many of these so-called "ANA-negative" LE patients will demonstrate a positive IF-ANA on substrate of HEp-2 cells containing the SSA/Ro antigen (20).
+We now know that many of these so-called "ANA-negative" LE patients will demonstrate a positive IF-ANA on substrate of HEp-2 cells containing the SSA/Ro antigen (20).
 Anti-SSA/Ro antibodies may be present in the absence of traditional ANAs, with SLE seen in persons genetically deficient in C4 and occasionally other complementary deficiencies (21, 22).
+This combination may be more common in black persons (23, 24).
 In addition, C4 deficiency may be associated with increased susceptibility to development of SLE upon treatment with hydralazine (25).
 These patients, if female, are likely to deliver infants with congenital heart block or lupus dermatitis (26).
-Although the level of ANA may not correlate with the clinical course of a particular autoimmune disease state (6), the various patterns of nuclear staining may be associated with specific disease states (3, 16, and 28 - 31).

-The following table summarizes the various auto-antibodies noted above with respect to disease association:
+Although the level of ANA may not correlate with the clinical course of a particular autoimmune disease state (6), the various patterns of nuclear staining may be associated with specific disease states (3, 16, 28 - 31).
+The following table summarizes the various autoantibodies noted above with respect to disease association:

-Table 1 Antibody Disease State Relative Frequency of Antibody Detection % Anti-Jo-1 Myositis 25 - 44% (18) Anti-Sm SLE 30 Anti-RNP MCTD, SLE 100 and > 40, respectively Anti-SSA/Ro SLE, Sjögren's 15 and 30 - 40, respectively Anti-SSB/La SLE, Sjögren's 15 and 60 - 70, respectively Anti-Scl-70 Systemic sclerosis 20 - 28 Highly Specific Highly Specific when present alone at high titer
+Table 1

+Antibody Disease State Relative Frequency of Antibody Detection %

+Anti-Jo-1 Myositis 25-44% (18)

+Anti-Sm SLE 30

+Anti-RNP MCTD, SLE 100 and > 40, respectively

+Anti-SSA/Ro SLE, Sjögren's 15 and 30-40, respectively

+Anti-SSBLa SLE, Sjögren's 15 and 60-70, respectively

+Anti-Scl-70 Systemic sclerosis 20-28

+Highly Specific